 Thanksgiving is one of my favorite Holidays and it’s right around the corner.
+Rest and relaxation might be top of mind for you.
+But, it’s still important to stay active and mobile throughout the day.

-While rest and relaxation might be top of mind for you – it’s still important to incorporate some movement and activity into your day.
 Our spine and joints don’t like to be sedentary for prolonged periods.
 And that’s especially true if you’ve got arthritis, back or knee pain.

 You may not notice any pain while you’re sitting or relaxing, but you will pay for it the next day if you don’t find ways to keep moving.

 So here are five very easy ways to help you stay active and mobile this Thanksgiving: